- Obama’s regulatory agenda will cost U.S. economy $143B next year: report

 Google executive chairman heading to NKorea

-Leading the delegation was former New Mexico Gov. Bill Richardson, who has traveled more than a half-dozen times to North Korea over the past 20 years.
+Schmidt departed Beijing on Monday aboard a flight to Pyongyang with a delegation led by former New Mexico Gov. Bill Richardson, who has traveled more than a half-dozen times to North Korea over the past 20 years.
 Richardson called the trip a private, humanitarian mission.

 “This is not a Google trip, but I’m sure he’s interested in some of the economic issues there, the social media aspect.
 So this is why we are teamed up on this,” Richardson said without elaborating on what he meant by the “social media aspect.”

 “We’ll meet with North Korean political leaders.
 We’ll meet with North Korean economic leaders, military.
 We’ll visit some universities.
 We don’t control the visit.
 They will let us know what the schedule is when we get there,” he said.